jetpackpilots/IBView/README.md

 Using IBView is very straightforward and always follows these basic steps:

 1. Create a custom view by first adding a new `IBView` subclass to the project.
 2. Next add a nib for the custom view to the project.
-Be sure to select a `View` nib in the 'User Interface' section of the add file wizard.
+Be sure to select a `View` nib in the *User Interface* section of the add file wizard.
 3. In the nib, set the class of the `File's Owner` to the name of your custom class.
 4. Make `IBOutlet` and `IBAction` connections to `File's Owner`.
 5. Utilize the new IBView subclass in another nib or storyboard.
 To do this, simply add a view to another nib or storyboard and set it's class to your custom class.
 6. Now only if you did **NOT** name the nib the same name as the class, set the `nibName` property to the name of the nib (without the file extension).
-The `nibName` can be specified in Interface builder via an IBInspectable property that shows up in the 'Attributes Inspector'. `IBView` defaults the `nibName` property to the name of the class itself, so it is often left blank or unassigned.
-The `nibName` property can also be assigned in code, by either setting or overridding the property.
+The `nibName` can be specified in Interface builder via an IBInspectable property that shows up in the *Attributes Inspector*.
+The `nibName` property can also be assigned in code, by either setting or overriding the property. `IBView` defaults the `nibName` property to the name of the class itself, so it is completely fine to leave it blank or unassigned to use the default name.
 7. Still in the other nib or storyboard, you should now see a preview of the custom view's nib contents.

 That's it, you're done!